frappierer/outlook_web_jira_logger/README.md

 2. The extension will automatically extract meeting details from the page and group them by date.
 3. You can edit the duration and associate meetings with JIRA tickets directly in the extension sidebar.
 4. Click on the `Log to JIRA` button to log all the meetings to JIRA.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
-- JIRA API: For enabling seamless integration with JIRA to log hours.